 Trail sign for Big Heart Lake on the West Fork Foss Lakes Trail

-We saw some more campsites on the way out in between Little Heart and Copper, but they did not have any lake views.
+We saw more campsites on the way out between Little Heart and Copper, but none had lake views.
 But it’s good to know that they were there in case the lakeside sites were extremely busy.

 Suggested Itineraries